 - Tier 3 answers advanced technical support tickets and engineering issues

-By dividing and conquering, agents can answer issues within a certain beat, dive deeper and gain expertise along the way.
-Importantly, that expertise can in turn be added to an internal knowledge base that can accelerate onboarding while elevating your company's level of customer service.
+By dividing and conquering, agents can answer issues to a certain rhythm, dive deeper and gain expertise along the way.
+Importantly, that expertise can in turn be added to an internal knowledge base that can accelerate onboarding while elevating your company’s level of customer service.

-There’s no single perfect formula for growing a customer support organization, but there are some key milestones that you can consider important growth tipping points:
+There’s no single perfect formula for growing a customer support organisation, but there are some key milestones that you can consider important growth tipping points:

-- When is it time to add a Support Organizations team?
+- When is it time to add a Support Organisations team?

 - When is it time to add a tier?